jgoteam/jgoteam.github.io/content/_index.md

-I’m a full-stack Software Engineer with multiple years of experience with JavaScript, TypeScript, Ruby, Go, and Python.
+I’m a full-stack Software Engineer with multiple years of experience in the JavaScript and Ruby ecosystems.
+I'm also proficient in TypeScript and Go.
 Based in San Francisco, CA.

 Recently, I built [Syncosaurus](https://syncosaurus.github.io), an open-source, serverless framework for real-time collaborative applications, featuring a synchronization system utilizing [client-side prediction and server reconciliation](https://en.wikipedia.org/wiki/Client-side_prediction).